Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

-**Fixed:**
- - Backpack/Calendar:
-   - The range selection background is now squared at the edges of the screen to match the design.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).